ariley215/reading-notes/AZ-204/Module-7.md

   - **Page blobs**: Store random access files up to 8 TB in size.
 Serve as disks for Azure virtual machines.
 - The URI for a blob is similar to `https://myaccount.blob.core.windows.net/mycontainer/myblob` or `https://myaccount.blob.core.windows.net/mycontainer/myvirtualdirectory/myblob`.

-You're right, my previous page did not include the table comparing the key management options for Azure Storage encryption.
-Let me update the page to incorporate that information:

-# Exploring Azure Storage Security Features
+## Exploring Azure Storage Security Features

 Azure Storage provides a comprehensive set of security capabilities that allow you to build secure applications: